odiraonodugo/Virtual-Private-Network/README.md

-This is how you connect to VPN to access organisational network.
+This is how you connect to VPN to access your organisational network.

 ![](https://github.com/odiraonodugo/image/blob/main/vpn%20connetion.png)